mjhershfield/universal_interface/documentation/contributions.md

 - All: Meet to check on progress, define final goals for pre-alpha build, check on dev board arrivals.
 (30 minutes)
 - Matthew H: Update planning document, add Vivado project to version control (1 hour)
 - Matthew S: Test out python ftd3xx module with FTDI FIFO board, identification/connection (1 hour)

+## 10/24/24
+- All: Meet to work on Pre-Alpha build, further develop hardware architecture and write source code (2 hours)
+- Matthew S: Work on the usage of pipes within the FIFO board, and how to properly read/write from them using Python (1 hour)